Martina99188/DevOpsMobileAplicationDevelopment/README.md

 The code is essentially filtering and extracting specific information based on conditions related to commit IDs and labels, and the selected data is saved in a separate CSV file for further analysis or reference.

   * **CorrespondencesDeploy**
+The file contains all information about the repository and the commits taken into account for the Deploy phase.

   * **CorrespondencesTest**
+The file contains all information about the repository and the commits taken into account for the Test phase.

 * **Q2**
   * **Q2_BoxPlot.py**